SeleniumHQ/selenium/CONTRIBUTING.md

 # Contributing to Selenium

-The Selenium project welcomes contributions!
-It is maintained, developed, and made by individuals just like yourself.

-There are a number of ways in which you can help:
+The Selenium project welcomes contributions from everyone.
+There are a number of ways you can help:

 ## Issue Contributions